-This study is a follow-up of the Primary School Deworming Program (PSDP) launched by International Child Support (ICS) in Busia district in 1998.
-Busia district is a poor and densely-settled farming region in western Kenya adjacent to Lake Victoria.
-Parasitological surveys indicated that in 1998 this area had a helminth infection rate of over 90 percent, and over one-third of the sample had moderate to heavy infections with at least one helminth.
-Helminth infections can be transmitted several ways: schistosomiasis is easily contracted from contaminated lake water, while soil-transmitted helminths are transmitted through contact with or ingestion of fecal matter.
-This can occur, for example, if children do not have access to a latrine and instead defecate in the fields near their home or school, where they also play. .
+This study is a follow-up to the Primary School Deworming Program (PSDP) launched in 1998 by Investing in Children and their Societies (ICS) in Busia district—a poor and densely-settled farming region in western Kenya adjacent to Lake Victoria.
+Environmental research indicated that in 1998, over 90 percent of individuals in this area were infected with helminths, and that over one-third of these individuals had moderate to heavy infections (which would suggest higher morbidity).
+Helminth infections can be transmitted several ways, including contact with contaminated lake water (schistosomiasis) or contact with or ingestion of fecal matter (geohelminths).
+This can occur, for example, if children do not have access to a latrine and instead defecate in the fields near their home or school–where they also play.

 At the time of evaluation, one quarter of Kenyan student absenteeism was attributed to abdominal pains likely due to intestinal helminth infections.
 Older children may have also missed school to take care of siblings who were sick as a result.